 Prior to the 1984 Olympics, Nakamura was diagnosed as having cancer.
 Seko flew into Los Angeles only a day before the marathon suffering from jet-lag and the knowledge that Nakamura was dying.
 Seko ran a disheartened 2:14 for 14th place.
 He returned home to Japan and was almost forgotten by the marathon world who had crowned new heroes.

-Even though Seko's past glories stand by themselves, and he could well rest easily with what he has achieved, he dreams of a far more glorious future.
-He has a passion to transcend.
+Even though Seko’s past glories stand by themselves, and he could well rest easily with what he has achieved, he dreams of a far more glorious future.
+He has a passion for self-transcendence.

 – End –